aliciarawlings/data_centric_milestone/README.md

 ## Features Left To Implement
-I would like to implement a voting/like feature which would result in the site visitor being able to search for the highest ranked exercises.
+* I would like to implement a voting/like feature which would result in the site visitor being able to search for the highest ranked exercises.
-Along with this given more time I would like to of styled the page better.
-Forgot password option needs to be implemented.
+* Forgot password option needs to be implemented.
-Delete Account information
+* Delete Account information
-Edit Account information are all things that I would like to implement.
+* Edit Account information are all things that I would like to implement.

 ## Database Organisation